naokazuterada/MarkdownTOC/.github/ISSUE_TEMPLATE.md

 Template: BUG REPORT

-This is an issue for a bug report.
+This is an template for a bug report.
 You should label `bug-report`.

-If your purpose is different, please visit following links.
+If your issue is not a bug report, please visit one of the following links.

 FEATURE REQUEST:
 https://github.com/naokazuterada/MarkdownTOC/issues/new?template=feature.md